Stage Irish: 18th–20th centuries

 Irish characters appeared in a number of plays during the 18th century.
 These were not all negative stereotypes.
 Sometimes the Irishman could be a noble, or at least sympathetic character.
 In others he could outwit others.
 Thomas Sheridan's play Captain O'Blunder is about a naive Irishman who in the end triumphs over his English rival.
 Lucius O'Trigger in Richard Brinsley Sheridan's The Rivals is an excessively quick-tempered individual.
 The character had to be rewritten because of complaints in Ireland that it was insultingly anti-Irish.
 All these characters were from the genteel social classes.

 By the 19th century, the stage Irishman became more of a lower-class stereotype, associated with the emigrations of mid-century.
 Dion Boucicault's successful plays The Colleen Bawn (1860) and The Shaughraun (1874) included several Stage Irish characters.
-These melodramas saw an evolution of the stage Irishmen made by Boucicault, a Dublin native.
-They were stereotypical comic relief characters that, through the medium of melodrama, were framed in a more positive light.
-Boucicault did this without breaking the negative stereotypes, however.
-They can still drunks and rogues, but Boucicault attempted to elevate them with more characterization.
-Though the end product is very similar to the stage Irishman before Boucicault got a hold of him.
+Boucicault was a Dublin native, and in his melodramas, Irish characters were framed in a more positive light.
+While still depicted as drunks and rogues, they functioned as stereotypical comic relief characters and received more characterization.

+Although stage Irishness can be traced to the 18th century it was most prominent in the 19th century with publications such as Punch in Britain and Harper's Weekly and Puck in the United States publishing such cartoons.
+These depictions portrayed the Irish as "ignorant but harmless drudges, given to drink and emotional excesses, loving a fight, and not above a lie or a bit of minor thievery".
+Stereotypes regarding Hiberno-English and Irish physiology were also perpetuated, being given a Simian or Ape-like appearance.

-Patriotic inversions of the stereotype appeared in Ireland and it was commented upon by writers such as Bernard Shaw in John Bull's Other Island and by John Millington Synge in The Playboy of the Western World.
+Patriotic inversions of the stereotype appeared in Irish theatre, and Irish playwrights sometimes commented on the trope, as in Bernard Shaw in John Bull's Other Island and by John Millington Synge in The Playboy of the Western World.
 The latter play was condemned by Irish nationalists, including Sinn Féin leader Arthur Griffith, who described the play as "a vile and inhuman story told in the foulest language we have ever listened to from a public platform", and that it insulted Irish men and women.

+Modern American superhero comics of the 20th century have been described as possessing "condescending conventions" of stage Irishness such as the language used by Irish characters.
+Early depictions of the Marvel superhero Sean Cassidy ('Banshee') have been described as bearing the physiological caricatures of the Irish that were present in Victorian English depictions.

+Hollywood films have also invoked stage Irishness.
+The film Darby O'Gill and the Little People has been considered the "epitome" of paddywhackery.